-Bangkok is one of the world top tourist destinations places.
+Bangkok is one of the world’s top tourist destinations places.
 The city is a paradise for the tourist proved by every year growing number of travelers.
 Bangkok is surrounded by many interesting provinces.
-In the northern borders Nonthaburi and Pathum Thani Provinces where attractions like Koh Kret and Lotus Museum.
+In the northern borders, Nonthaburi and Pathum Thani Provinces were attractions like Koh Kret and Lotus Museum.
 In the east, a small province called Chachoengsao.
 Some of the best places to visit in Bangkok are here.
-Buddha Image at Wat Sothon Wararam Worawihan, flying foxes, fruit bats at Wat Pho, the golden church at Wat Paknam.There are also old markets to visit such as Ban Mai Market, Nuang Khet Market, and Khlong Suan Market.
+Buddha Image at Wat Sothon Wararam Worawihan, flying foxes, fruit bats at Wat Pho, the golden church at Wat Paknam.There are also old markets to visit such as Ban Mai Market, Nuang Khet Market, Khlong Suan Market, and many things to do in Bangkok.
 The southern borders Samut Prakan Province and the Gulf of Thailand, attractions like Bang Pu and Samut Prakan Crocodile Farm and Zoo.
 The west part of the city is close to Samut Sakhon and Nakhon Pathom Provinces.
 Tourist attractions like Don Kai Dee Benjarong Village, Phra Pathom Chedi, Sanam Chandra Palace, Don Wai Floating Market.

 There are a variety of tourist places in Bangkok, the maximum is a historical place and temples.
 Popular temples are Wat Phra Kaew, Wat Pho, Wat Arun, Wat Bowon, and Wat Sutat.
 There are also palaces, museums, parks, and shopping places, from luxury malls to street markets like Chatuchak Weekend Market and Sampeng Market.
 Nightlife in Bangkok is another highlight that attracted tourists from all over the world.